ZacariasBecker/ZacariasBecker/README.md

 # Hi there 👋
 ## who I am ?
 - I'm a computer scientist focused on improve my front-end and back-end skills

 ## What am I working on now?
 - I’m currently learning JavaScript and related web and mobile technologies like ReactJS, React Native and NodeJs

 ## Personal goals:
 - Become a high level fullstack JavaScript developer
-- Devote more time to Python
+- Devote more time to Python :snake:
 - Back to study Java

 ## Goals for this year: